wp-plugins/wishpond-social-campaigns/readme.txt

 **Real-Time Tracking:** Track campaign metrics in real-time.

+**Multiple Ways to Enter:** Users can enter using Their Twitter account, Facebook, or Email only.

 **Auto-Sharing by Entrants:** Entrant’s auto-share an invite with their friends on their Facebook Wall or Twitter Profile and in friends’ News Feeds.

 **Satisfy Facebook Policies:** Each App is built within all requirements in Facebook’s Promotions Guidelines.